 But why did I place the somewhat unoriginal topic of indexing on the top of the list?
 Because the big advantage of this solution is that you don’t need any application changes – the DBA can make it work easily behind the scenes as a one time effort!
 Perfect.

 - Table partitioning

-Postgres has had partitioning since 15 years I believe…but kind of in a “get your hands dirty” way – one had to do some low level management of attaching partitions, adding check constraints and inserting rows to correct child tables directly or routing them there via insert triggers on the parent table.
-All this is history though as starting from Postgres version 10 there is declarative partitioning and it gets even better with version 11 where the functionality can be called feature complete with overarching indexes enabling primary and foreign keys.
+Postgres has been partitioning for 15 years I believe…but kind of in a “get your hands dirty” way – one had to do some low-level management of attaching partitions, adding check constraints and inserting rows to correct child tables directly, or routing them there via insert triggers on the parent table.
+All this is history starting from Postgres version 10, there is declarative partitioning and it gets even better with version 11 where the functionality can be called feature complete with overarching indexes enabling primary and foreign keys.